 Note that rinsing the mouth with a mouthwash will never replace daily tooth brushing and flossing.
 In fact, this solution helps you to rinse some parts of the mouth such as the internal wall of the cheeks, above and below the tongue, and interdental spaces.
 The most important function of mouthwash is to freshen your breath or else if you suffer from chronic mouth bad smell, you should consider some serious treatments.

-It is claimed that some mouthwashes, such as fluoride, can eliminate acids produced by the activity of dental bacteria.
-However, to achieve this goal, you should first brush and floss your teeth and then rinse your mouth with mouthwash.
+It is claimed that many mouthwashes, such as fluoride, can eliminate acids produced by the activity of dental bacteria.
+This will help many in their dental journey.
+However, before rinsing your mouth with mouthwash, first rush and floss your teeth.

 If you have recently resolved an oral health issue, your dentist may advise you to use a specific type of mouthwash.
 Furthermore, there are mouthwashes that dentists may prescribe for people who have sensitive teeth.